Tunable Bose-Einstein condensation and roton-like excitation spectra with dipolar exciton-polaritons in crossed fields: Introduction

 The paper is organised as follows.
 In Section~\ref{ham}, we introduce the system, solve the dipolar exciton eigenvalue problem in crossed fields, and discuss the influence of the electric field on the exciton dipole moment and the strength of their coupling to light.
 We derive the effective Hamiltonian dressed with extended-range exciton-exciton interactions, obtain the bare polariton dispersion, and analyze its shape dependent on the control parameters of the system.
-In Sec.~\ref{B-approx}, we develop the Bogoliubov apparatus accounting for the fact that the ground state (and hence the macroscopically occupied state) of the system corresponds to a non-zero in-plane momentum.
+In Sec.~\ref{B-approx}, we develop the Bogoliubov apparatus accounting for the fact that the ground state (and hence the macroscopically occupied state) of the system corresponds to a non-zero in-plane momentum and study the nature of the transition between the two BEC regimes.
 Sec.~\ref{sec_corr} is devoted to calculation of various correlators, such as the polariton occupation number and their one-body density matrix, the momentum-frequency distribution of excitations, and the condensate fraction in the system.
 The anomalous Green's function, luminescence intensity distributions, and two-photon HBT coincidence experiment are discussed in Sec.~\ref{B-opt}.
 Sec.~\ref{Concl} summarizes our findings.
 The details of some derivations are provided in Appendices~\ref{AppH}, \ref{AppMin}, and \ref{AppU}.
+Appendix~\ref{AppDet} is devoted to the description of the transition when changing the detuning instead of density.